esoyke/Train/README.md

   * Angular (templated by Yeoman)
   * Bootstrap, naturally
   * CSS, plain vanilla
-  * Angular-ui, for the top-ten slide carousel
+  ~~* Angular-ui, for the top-ten slide carousel~~ Replaced with podium
   * Underscore, for some array utils
   * Grunt, to serve it up
-  * Karma/Jasmine, for my admittedly sparese tests
+  * Karma/Jasmine, for my admittedly sparse tests
   * SVG, for leader podium

 ## Polling and user display
 It is polling for new data once it reaches the time calculated it will reach the end of the user display scroll.
 It's displaying just 5 at a time for greater visibility from say, across a room or gym.
-If the service errors or returns nothing it retries in a given number of seconds.
+If the endpoint errors or returns nothing it retries in a given number of seconds.
 I'd still like to enhance it to scroll with more smoothness, adding some ease transitions perhaps.